mrcmn/mrcmn.github.io/labs_md/lab-build-a-role.md

 * Add profiles and role to the Control Repo
 * Review profiles and role content

-> This lab assumes you’ve configured SSH and Git on your workstation appropriately and that you’re working from a local copy of the control repo within VSCode and pushing to the control repo remotely.
+> This lab assumes you’ve configured SSH and Git on your workstation appropriately and that you’re working from a local copy of the Control Repo within VSCode and pushing to the Control Repo remotely.
 If you haven’t done this, you can find information on how to do so <a href="https://puppet-enterprise-guide.com/theory/workstation-setup.html" target="_blank">here</a>.

 # Steps